 #AppleToo: Discrimination, Sexism, Racism and more

-In addition, Apple's HR department has consistently ignored the complaints reported, organizers say.
+Furthermore, according to the organizers, Apple's human resources department consistently ignored the reported complaints.
 Other employees have recently spoken out about similar issues.
-For example, Ashley Gjovik, a senior engineering program manager who was placed on leave in August, began documenting her experiences with Apple on Twitter and her own website.
-From workplace safety to sexism - and retaliation for reporting said grievances - Gjovik's allegations of harassment are varied. #AppleToo first took shape as a Discord channel created with the help of Apple leaker "Fudge."
-About 15 current and former employees organized the movement, which aims to shed light on workplace harassment, discrimination, sexism, racism, and other issues.
+Ashley Gjovik, for example, a senior engineering program manager who was placed on leave in August, began documenting her experiences with Apple on Twitter and a dedicated website.
+From workplace safety to sexism—and retaliation for reporting such abuses—Gjovik's allegations of harassment are diverse. #AppleToo initially took shape as a Discord channel, created with the help of Apple leaker "Fudge."
+Around 15 current and former employees organized the movement, which aims to shed light on workplace harassment, discrimination, sexism, racism, and other issues.
 (Photo by Jimmy Jin / Unsplash)